 The total cumulative trauma product liability reserve was \$179.0 million at March 31, 2018 of which \$70.2 million related to asserted cumulative trauma product liability claims (\$54.7 million for claims settled and related defense costs not yet paid and \$15.5 million for the estimated value of claims asserted but not yet resolved) and \$108.8 million related to estimated IBNR cumulative trauma product liability claims.
-The total cumulative trauma product liability reserve was \$181.1 million at December 31, 2017 of which \$70.0 million related to asserted cumulative trauma product liability claims (\$54.5 million for the estimated value of claims asserted but not yet resolved) and \$111.1 million related to estimated IBNR cumulative trauma product liability claims.
+The total cumulative trauma product liability reserve was \$181.1 million at December 31, 2017 of which \$70.0 million related to asserted cumulative trauma product liability claims (\$54.5 million for claims settled but not yet paid and \$15.5 million for the estimated value of claims asserted but not yet resolved) and \$111.1 million related to estimated IBNR cumulative trauma product liability claims.
 The majority of the reserve relating to claims settled but not yet paid for both periods relates to the August 2017 settlement of certain coal dust claims described above.
 The amount included in the reserve for IBNR cumulative trauma product liability claims represents the estimated value of such claims if the most likely potential outcome with respect to each of the assumptions described above is applied.
 The reserve does not include amounts which will be spent to defend the claims covered by the reserve.
-Defense costs are recognized in the Condensed Consolidated Balance Sheet and the remainder, \$123.0 million, is recorded in the Other noncurrent liability line within other current liabilities in the Condensed Consolidated Balance Sheet and the remainder, \$21.4 million, is recorded in the Other noncurrent liability line within other current liabilities in the Condensed Consolidated Balance Sheet and the remainder, \$21.4 million, is recorded in the Other noncurrent liabilities line.
-All of the reserve for IBNR claims as of both March 31, 2018 and December 31, 2017, \$48.6 million of the reserve for 31, 2017, \$48.0 million of the reserve for asserted consolidated Balance Sheet and the remainder, \$21.4 million, is recorded in the Other noncurrent liability l
+Defense costs are recognized in the Condensed Consolidated Statement of Income as incurred.
+At March 31, 2018, \$56.0 million of the cumulative trauma product liability reserve for asserted cumulative trauma product liability claims is recorded in the Insurance and product liabilities line.
+At December 31, 2017, \$48.6 million of the reserve for asserted cumulative trauma product liability claims is recorded in the Insurance and product liability line within other current liabilities in the Condensed Consolidated Balance Sheet and the remainder, \$21.4 million, is recorded in the Other noncurrent liabilities line.
+All of the reserve for IBNR claims as of both March 31, 2018 and December 31, 2017 is reco